-On MacOS, you need to check the Photos app, iCloud Drive, and the Shared folder.
+On macOS, you need to check the Photos app, iCloud Drive, and the Shared folder.

 Move big needed files to other storage solutions

-- Install other cloud storage apps to your phone.
+- Install other cloud storage apps on your phone.
 If you are reluctant to pay for extra storage, take advantage of the other cloud storage apps and their free plans.
-The main ones are Google Drive and Dropbox, but Sync is also a good one for the security-conscious folks.
+The main ones are Google Drive and Dropbox, but Sync is also a good one for security-conscious folks.
 All three of these services have reasonable free plans.

-- Email the files to yourself to a specially set-up Gmail address.
+- Email the files to yourself to a specially set up Gmail address.
 If you don’t want to use cloud storage, why not email the files to yourself and keep them in your Gmail email?

-- Move the files offline to a removable hard-drive.
-Of course, you could simply just go old-school and invest in a removable hard-drive or USB stick.
-Make sure to have more than one though in case one breaks.
+- Move the files offline to a removable hard drive.
+Of course, you could simply just go old-school and invest in a removable hard drive or USB stick.
+Make sure to have more than one though, in case one breaks.